vectordotdev/vector/docs/setup/installation/manual/from-archives.md

 ### 1. Download The Archive

 {% hint style="info" %}
-If you don't see an architecture, then we recommend [building Vector from \
+If you don't see your architecture, then we recommend [building Vector from \
 source][docs.from_source].
 {% endhint %}